p0nyo/obsidian-vault-sync/COMPSCI/220/Dijkstra's Algorithm.md

   - "[[Weighted Digraph]]"
 ---
 **S**ingle **S**ource **S**hortest **P**aths (SSSP) Problem
-- If there are no negative weights, can use Dijkstra's Algorithm
+- If there a    re no negative weights, can use Dijkstra's Algorithm